 You can add more high-speed data at a rate of $10 for 1GB or $20 for 3GB if you run out.
 Even if you don't, your data won't get cut off, just slowed down.

 Mint Mobile vs. Google Fi: Google Fi's plans

 Google Fi offers an Unlimited Plus plan, Simply Unlimited plan, and a Flexible plan.
 Each plan comes with unlimited calling and texting to numbers in the United States, free calling to Mexico and Canada (or 50 countries with Unlimited Plus), and data in the U.S., Mexico, and Canada.
-With each plan, you can save money by bringing additional lines, with the cost per line coming down per line with up to four lines.
+In addition, with each plan, you can save money by bringing additional lines, with the cost per line coming down per line with up to four lines.

 The Unlimited Plus and Simply Unlimited plans come with data up to unlimited data, though your data speed will be slashed if you use more than 22GB in a period.
-This is more than most people will use but worth keeping in mind if you are a heavy user.
+This is more than most people will use but worth considering if you are a heavy user.
 Only the Unlimited Plus plan comes with 100GB of Google One cloud storage, though it is the most expensive.
-This plan starts at $70 per month for one line and after that the comes down as you add more lines.
+This plan starts at $70 per month for one line, and after that, it comes down as you add more lines.

-The Flexible plan grows with you and will make more sense for most people unless you know that you will use more than 6GB per month.
-This plan starts at $20 per month with one line and data costs $10 for 1GB.
-Google Fi actually only charges you for the data you use so no rounding to the nearest gigabyte here.
-At 6GB of usage, Google stops charging for additional data used, but if you use more than 15GB your speeds will be throttled.
+The Flexible plan grows with you and will make more sense for most people unless you use more than 6GB per month.
+This plan starts at $20 per month with one line, and data costs $10 for 1GB.
+Google Fi actually only charges you for the data you use, so no rounding to the nearest gigabyte here.
+At 6GB of usage, Google stops charging for additional data used, but if you use more than 15GB, your speeds will be throttled.

 Mint Mobile vs. Google Fi: Which phones work best?